-Take Turns Recharging
+2. Take Turns Recharging

-Employ Good Bathroom Behavior
+3. Employ Good Bathroom Behavior

 When you're unpacking your cosmetics and toiletries in the bathroom, try to curb the urge to spread all your own stuff on the most accessible shelves.
 Worried about space?
 Bring an over-the-door shoe bag to stow small items.
 If you like to wash your undies and hang them up to dry in the shower, check with your cruise companion first.
-She might not enjoy the sight of dripping bras, panties and boxers in your pristine bathroom.
-You may also want to have a conversation on day one about shower time preferences so you don't find yourselves fighting over the bathroom 20 minutes before your shore tour leaves or dinner is scheduled to begin.
+She might not enjoy the sight of dripping bras, panties or boxers in your pristine bathroom.
+You might also want to have a conversation on day one about shower time preferences so you don't find yourselves fighting over the bathroom 20 minutes before your shore tour leaves or dinner is scheduled to begin.

-Keep It Fresh
+4. Keep It Fresh

-Admit to Snoring in Advance
+5. Admit to Snoring in Advance

-Turn Out the Lights
+6. Turn Out the Lights

-Night Owls and Early Birds -- Mind the Noise
+7. Night Owls and Early Birds -- Mind the Noise

 If one of you likes to party late into the night and the other doesn't, you'll need to come to an arrangement about coming in to your cabin quietly.
 There's nothing worse than being woken up by a tipsy friend who crashes around the cabin in the dark, so leave one light on when you turn in.
 If you're one of those who can't sleep with a light on, resort to the sleeping mask and earplugs again.
 Same goes for early risers -- keep the noise to a minimum, and turn on lights judiciously when you're getting ready at 6 a.m.
-This could be a great time to slip out to the balcony to not disturb a travelmate who's still in dreamland.
+This could be a great time to slip out to the balcony so as not to disturb a travelmate who's still in dreamland.

-Set Rules for Romance
+8. Set Rules for Romance

 What do you do if your single cruisemate meets someone gorgeous on your trip and wants to spend some time with him or her?
 You don't want to cramp their style, but neither do you want to be left to your own devices the whole time (or, worse, locked out of your cabin for hours on end).
-If your companion is on the lookout for romance, it's definitely a good idea to talk this through before you embark, and set a few mutually acceptable rules.
+If your companion is on the lookout for romance, it's definitely good cruise etiquette to talk this through before you embark, and set a few mutually acceptable rules.
 For example, you might want to establish times when the lovebirds can have some privacy in your cabin without leaving you homeless for too long.

 9. Discuss the Naked Truth